Appdynamics/Appd-Cassandra-DB/README.md

 `./ctl.sh create-data`

-Generate load on the DB
+Generate load on the DB - 5000 iterations at 5 seconds each

-`./ctl.sh load-gen 5 1`
+`./ctl.sh load-gen 5000 5`

 Stop and delete the nodes